 ChE/Ch 165.
 Chemical Thermodynamics.
 9 units (3-0-6); first term.
-Pre-requisite: ChE 63 ab or instructor's permission.
+Prerequisite: ChE 63 ab or instructor's permission.
 An advanced course emphasizing the conceptual structure of modern thermodynamics and its applications.
 Review of the laws of thermodynamics; thermodynamic potentials and Legendre transform; equilibrium and stability conditions; metastability and phase separation kinetics; thermodynamics of single-component fluid and binary mixtures; models for solutions; phase and chemical equilibria; surface and interface thermodynamics; electrolytes and polymeric liquids.
 Instructor: Wang.

 ChE 174.
 Special Topics in Transport Phenomena.
-9 units (3-0-6); third term.
+9 units (3-0-6); first term.
 Prerequisites: ACM 95/100 and ChE 151 ab or instructor's permission.
 May be repeated for credit.
 Advanced problems in heat, mass, and momentum transfer.
-Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions; microfluidics; selected topics in hydrodynamic stability theory; transport phenomena in materials processing.
+Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions and active matter.
 Other topics may be discussed depending on class needs and interests.
-Not offered 2018-19.
+Instructor: Brady.

 ChE/BE/MedE 188.
 Molecular Imaging.
 9 units (3-0-6); second term.
 Prerequisites: Bi/Ch 110, ChE 101 and ACM 95 or equivalent.
 This course will cover the basic principles of biological and medical imaging technologies including magnetic resonance, ultrasound, nuclear imaging, fluorescence, bioluminescence and photoacoustics, and the design of chemical and biological probes to obtain molecular information about living systems using these modalities.
 Topics will include nuclear spin behavior, sound wave propagation, radioactive decay, photon absorption and scattering, spatial encoding, image reconstruction, statistical analysis, and molecular contrast mechanisms.
 The design of molecular imaging agents for biomarker detection, cell tracking, and dynamic imaging of cellular signals will be analyzed in terms of detection limits, kinetics, and biological effects.
 Participants in the course will develop proposals for new molecular imaging agents for applications such as functional brain imaging, cancer diagnosis, and cell therapy.
 Instructor: Shapiro.
+Not offered 2019-20.